 Now that you are here, embrace any and all emotions that come up; don’t push them away.
-Your emotions are here for a reason; they can teach you things about yourself if you allow them to!
+Your emotions are here for a reason; they can teach you things about yourself if you allow them to.
 Be kind to yourself and allow yourself to feel all the feels.
-As you go on your post-breakup journey, remind yourself that you are unique, it’s your journey, and you don’t need to do it like anyone else.
+As you go on your post-breakup journey, remind yourself that you are unique.
+It’s your journey, and you don’t need to do it like anyone else.
 Just honor yourself.

-5 Tips Before Jumping Into Your Next Relationship After A Breakup:
+5 Tips Before Jumping into Your Next Relationship After A Breakup:

-- The amount of time that one should abstain from dating after a breakup varies between individuals.
+The amount of time that one should abstain from dating after a breakup varies between individuals.
 Every relationship is different, every breakup is different, and every individual is unique.
 Just like someone who is grieving the loss of a loved one, everyone who goes through a breakup, reacts and heals in their own way and in their own time.
 No one should ever force themselves into dating too soon and yet, no one should hold themselves back if they feel they are ready.
 As long as you are being honest with yourself and honoring what you know is right for you, you should do whatever that is, whether it is jumping into something that shows up shortly after your breakup or taking that time you need to heal before putting yourself “out there” again.